Multiparameter Fuss--Catalan numbers with application to algebraic equations: Acknowledgements

 \section{Acknowledgements}

 I am deeply indebted to numerous individuals who helped me generously with their time and enthusiasm.
 However, special mention must go to Professors R.~E.~Borcherds and S.~J.~Dilworth, and to Dr.~P.~M.~Strickland, without whose unflagging support this work simply would not have seen fruition.
-It is my enormous pleasure to thank them, and also, in alphabetical order, Professors I.~M.~Gessel, H.~W.~Gould, R.~L.~Graham, O.~Patashnik, T.~J.~Ransford, R.~P.~Stanley and D.~Zeilberger.
+It is my enormous pleasure to thank them, and also, in alphabetical order, Professors I.~M.~Gessel, H.~W.~Gould, R.~L.~Graham, O.~Patashnik, T.~J.~Ransford, R.~P.~Stanley and D.~Zeilberger. \\ {\bf Addendum:} I thank Drs.~F.~de Sousa Coelho and D.~Rubine for pointing out misprints in previous versions of this note.